centyx/simple-docker-example/README.md

 - Runs the /usr/local/bin/runcmd script and exits

 Note on scripts/ folder.
 The scripts here are intentionally blank.
-Someone would populate them as needed and runcmd one to tie them together.
+Someone would populate them as needed and edit runcmd to tie them together.

 ## Building the container image